BCCDC has developed programs for take-home naloxone, harm reduction supply and facility response boxes.

-"The History of Take Home Naloxone in British Columbia" poster has has background information about the overdose emergency and naloxone as well as a timeline of the program from 2012 to 2017
+"The History of Take Home Naloxone in British Columbia" infographic highlights background information about the overdose emergency and naloxone as well as a timeline of the program from 2012 to 2017

 Good Samaritan Drug Overdose Act is Now Law" poster explains the law.
 The law states "if you are at the scene of an overdose and you or someone else calls 911 to get medical assistance, you are not to be charged with simple possession (possession for your own personal use) of an illegal substance.
 You are also not to be charged for breach of probation or parole relating to simple drug possession."

 For more information, see the Pivot Legal Society (search for “Good Samaritan”).